xiaochengfuhuo/Project-List/README.md

 # [Project-List](https://github.com/xiaochengfuhuo/Project-List)
 It is page that records my prejects.
+If you are interested in my project or have some ideas, you are welcome to make a discussion with me.
 ## MGTCF: Multi-Generator Tropical Cyclone Forecasting with Heterogeneous Meteorological Data
 This work was accepted by AAAI (2023) and the paper will be published in April 2023. [[code]](https://github.com/Zjut-MultimediaPlus/MGTCF)
 ### Abstract